anshitraj/Solana-Token-Launchpad-With-MetaData/README.md

 Pinata credentials are required for uploading images and metadata.

-For production, secure your API keys using a backend proxy.
+For production, secure your API keys using a backend proxy or serverless function.

 📷 Demo